Halloween III: Season of the Witch: Critical response

-Halloween III: Season of the Witch received generally negative reviews.
+Halloween III: Season of the Witch received generally negative reviews from film critics and was unpopular with audiences at the time of its release.
 The New York Times reviewer Vincent Canby struggled to apply a definite label to the film's content.
 He remarks, "Halloween III manages the not easy feat of being anti-children, anti-capitalism, anti-television and anti-Irish all at the same time."
 On the other hand, he says that the film "is probably as good as any cheerful ghoul could ask for."
 Other critics were far more decisive in their assessments.
 Roger Ebert of the Chicago Sun-Times wrote that the film was "a low-rent thriller from the first frame.
 This is one of those Identikit movies, assembled out of familiar parts from other, better movies."
 However, he did praise Stacey Nelkin's performance.
 Cinefantastique magazine called the film a "hopelessly jumbled mess".
 Jason Paul Collum points to the absence of Michael Myers and the film's nihilistic ending as reasons why the film dissatisfied reviewers and audiences alike.
 Jim Harper called Wallace's plot "deeply flawed."
 Harper argues, "Any plot dependent on stealing a chunk of Stonehenge and shipping it secretly across the Atlantic is going to be shaky from the start."
 He noted, "there are four time zones across the United States, so the western seaboard has four hours to get the fatal curse-inducing advertisement off the air.
 Not a great plan."
 Harper was not the only critic unimpressed by the plot.
 Roger Ebert wrote, "What's [Cochran's] plan?
 Kill the kids and replace them with robots?
 Why?"

+Ernest Leogrande of the New York Daily News awarded the film a one-star rating, writing: "Halloween III comes across as somebody's practical joke... a blatant borrowing from the spirit of Invasion of the Body Snatchers and The Thing but without their style or suspense and a climactic rescue scene like an old C-movie serial."
+The Philadelphia Inquirers Steven Rea panned the film as "movie-making at its worst: The dialogue is flat, the story is downright dumb and the chills are few and far between."
+John Engstrom of The Boston Globe similarly found the film "undistinguished" and "not scary in the least," though he did commend its musical score and special effects.